Victor Rudd

-Victor Dewayne Rudd (born March 18, 1991) is an American professional basketball player for Al-Arabi of the Qatari Basketball League.
-He played college basketball at Arizona State University, and at the University of South Florida.
+Victor Dewayne Rudd (born March 18, 1991) is an American professional basketball player who last played for Defensor Sporting of the Liga Uruguaya de Básquetbol (LUB).
+He played college basketball at the Arizona State University and the University of South Florida.
 At a height of 6 ft 9 in, he plays at the power forward position.

 High school and college career

 Rudd played high school basketball at Findlay Prep, in Henderson, Nevada.

 Rudd played college basketball at Arizona State University, with the Sun Devils, from 2009 to 2010, and at the University of South Florida, with the Bulls, from 2011 to 2014.